jogihood/python-procedural-stochastic-textures/README.md

 A simple HLSL file for use in Unity's Shader Graph.

 ## Installation
-Simply drag and drop the file into any Unity assets folder.
+Simply drag and drop "StochasticNode.hlsl" into any Unity assets folder.

 ## Usage
 1. Open the Shader Graph window.